May 6, 2020

-To start the journey and open our perspective, let’s explore my top 5 predictions that will most likely impact our ability to look into the future of asset management.
+To start the journey and open our perspective, let’s explore our top predictions that will most likely impact our ability to look into the future of asset management.

 #1 Sensors – PREDICTION: LOWER COST, SMALLER FORMAT, MORE CAPABLE